 Rockville, MD (PRWEB) May 27, 2008

-CME Outfitters, LLC, an independent accredited provider of multidisciplinary medical education programming and related healthcare communications services, announces an ongoing, interactive webcast titled "New PCI Guidelines: An Interactive Debate with Experts on Indications and Implementations."
-Based on the live presentation that took place on March 30, 2008, at the Hilton Chicago, this webcast is available as an on-demand online archive and two live scheduled Q&A opportunities.
+CME Outfitters, LLC, an independent accredited provider of multidisciplinary medical education programming and related healthcare communications services, announces an ongoing, interactive webcast titled "Using Evidence and Guidelines to Individualize Care for ACS: A Case-Based Presentation."
+Based on the live presentation that took place on March 29, 2008, at the Hilton Chicago, this webcast is available as an on-demand online archive and an additional live scheduled Q&A opportunity.

-This activity will offer physician (CME), nursing (CNE), and pharmacy (CPE) credit, and provide an overview of current and emerging treatment strategies for patients with acute coronary syndrome undergoing percutaneous coronary intervention.
+This activity will offer physician (CME), nursing (CNE), and pharmacy (CPE) credit, and provide an overview of current and emerging treatment strategies for patients with acute coronary syndrome.

 This event is not part of the official ACC Annual Scientific Session and/or the SCAI Annual Scientific Sessions in Partnership with ACC i2 Summit as planned by their Program Committees.

 Scheduled Date for Live Q&A: